 Morning: Explore the Museums of Greenwich

-Greenwich has a rich maritime history, so why not travel there by boat?
+Greenwich has a rich maritime history, and in fact Maritime Greenwich is one of London's four World Heritage Sites, so why not travel there by boat?
 City Cruises runs a daily service between Westminster, Waterloo, Tower and Greenwich piers, so you can catch all the sights along the Thames.

 On arrival in Greenwich, you'll see the Cutty Sark, the world's most famous tea clipper.
 Visit and you can enjoy stunning views over Greenwich from the ship's deck and see the Cutty Sark's hull underneath a fantastic glass canopy.

-You can't miss the stunning buildings that make Greenwich famous.
+You can't miss the impressive buildings that make Greenwich famous.
 Both the beautiful Palladian Queen's House and the stunning National Maritime Museum feature interactive children's galleries.
-Entry to each of these fantastic attractions is free.
+Entry to each of these attractions is free.